Verbal

 Don’t say: “I’m going to make you regret that.”

 Say nothing.
-Hold their eyes.
-Let your gaze settle—and then drop one word:
+Hold his eyes.
+Let Your gaze settle—and then drop one word: “Later.”

 PRACTICE TIP